ffeng23/scravid/Output/NotesAboutPagoda.md

 $z  : this is not z. this n randomized run of pca based on sampled gene from the matrix with same number of genes as $ngene
         this is sd.
 Not z values.
 $n : number of genes in the pathway

+aboupt top.aspects

+return a df,
+socre is the observed/expect
+z is the z score about the
+npc is the number of PCs
+p value is the variance of PC (eigen value) on the wishart distribution.